 The fate of a proposed liquor store to be located inside the new Columbia Wegmans is past the point of being under debate.
 It's now almost a saga.

-After three and half hours of testimony on Thursday evening, and five hours of testimony on May 1, the Howard County Alcoholic Beverage Board has again delayed a decision on whether to grant a license to sell alcohol in a space on the second-floor of the Columbia Wegmans.
+After three and half hours of testimony on Thursday evening, and on May 1, the Howard County Alcoholic Beverage Board has again delayed a decision on whether to grant a license to sell alcohol in a space on the second-floor of the Columbia Wegmans.